gbertuzzi05/BERTLINUX/README.md

 # BOOT THE DESKTOP

-  To boot desktop withVM METHOR OR RAW IMAGE METHOD issue the command "startx" in the bash, with the LIVE USB method use the liveusb.sh script in the /root folder
+  To boot desktop with VM METHOR OR RAW IMAGE METHOD issue the command "startx" in the bash, with the LIVE USB method use the liveusb.sh script in the /root folder